aas-aosp-dev/AOSPBugreportAnalyzer/README.md

 ./gradlew :composeApp:run
 ```

 The desktop app connects to `http://localhost:8080` and proxies all chat requests through the BFF.
 Provider API keys are **never** entered in the UI.
+Override the base URL with the `AOSPBAR_BFF_URL` environment variable if you run the server on a different host/port.

 > ℹ️ Conversation history is stored in-memory on the server and resets when the Ktor process restarts.
 SSE streaming is stubbed and currently returns `501`.